-Our large and ever growing repertoire of much-loved Sixties pop classics is carefully arranged to suit our vocals and the instruments at our disposal and helps create our unique and varied sound.
-Up-to-date compact amplification allows us to maintain the acoustic nature of our performance, whilst providing our audiences with crystal clear sound without ever being too loud.
+Our large and ever growing repertoire of much-loved Sixties pop classics is carefully arranged to suit our vocals, as well as the instruments at our disposal, and helps create our unique and varied sound.
+Up-to-date compact amplification allows us to maintain the acoustic nature of our performance, whilst providing our audiences with crystal clear sound, audible without ever being too loud.

 We start many of our performances off with this Beatles classic:

 We’ve enjoyed creating our own uke and harmonica arrangement for this great John Sebastian number:

 Our classic blues numbers are often performed using the dobro and the harmonica:

 Guitar instrumentals are popular with our audiences, and this Ventures number is always part of our performances:

 No Sixties set would be complete without a spot of folk, which usually involves the mandolin:

 Hopefully this Roy Orbison song will remind you of less complicated times, when the only thing that worried you was getting the attention of an out-of-your-league partner: